SiLab-group/beddem_simulator/README.md

     - File -> New -> Other -> Repast Simphony -> Repast Simphony Project -> Select the folder of cloned repo (beddem) -> Name the project beddem -> Finish
 9. Repast parameters, context, scenarios should be stored in `beddem_simulator.rs` folder.
 If you name project differently it is needed to copy the xml files or in `Repast.settings`.
 10. Start Repast interface by click the small arrow next to the run button and select "your_project_name Model" in default case `beddem_simulator Model`.
 11. Click the `Initialize and run button` to run the project.
 These buttons are shown in the example simulation run bellow.
 After it finishes, you should see a new output file in the output folder.

+## Build with ant
+1. Install ant depending on the OS.(Ubuntu: `sudo apt-get install ant`)
+2. Adjust the path of ECLIPSE_HOME in the build.xml or run `ant build -DECLIPSE_HOME=/your/path/to/plugins`
+3. Run model `ant run-model -DECLIPSE_HOME=/your/path/to/plugins`

 ## Example simulation run
  This example simulation contains one agent with the simple schedule of two tasks.
 When changing the weight of the `time_weight` or `cost_weight` in the `agent.csv` file.